 Cognitive Behavioral Therapy (CBT)

 CBT helps you to gain control over negative thoughts and emotions that are associated with the thing that you fear – in this case, visiting the dentist.
-During CBT, you learn to identify the behaviors that you typically exhibit when confronted with the thing that you fear, such as hyperventilation or nausea, and changing them into something positive instead.
+During CBT, you learn to identify the behaviors that you typically exhibit when confronted with the thing that you fear, such as hyperventilation or nausea, and change them into something positive instead.

 If you believe that CBT may be a beneficial treatment for your dental anxiety, you can either look for a professional therapist, or complete self-guided CBT using resources found in libraries or online.